smjeffery22/js_ads/04_Problem_Solving_Patterns/notes_prob_solv_patt.md

 - Write a function called maxSubarraySum, which accepts an array of integers and a number called n
   - Function should calculate the maximum sum of n consecutive elements in the array

+## Divide and Conquer

+- Pattern involves dividing a data set into smaller chunks and then repeating a process with a subset of data
+  - ex. binary search

+- Tremendously decrease time complexity